Gulf Keystone shares spike and plunge after junk bond deal

 The two funds as well as GLG Partners and Taconic declined to comment.

-In 2015, Sothic and CapeView both participated in a similarly complicated debt refinancing after low gold prices sapped Russia-focused, London-listed miner Petropavlovsk (POG.L).
+In 2015, Sothic and CapeView both participated in a similarly complicated debt refinancing after low gold prices sapped Russia-focused, London-listed miner Petropavlovsk.
 The firm has since become a battleground for shareholders including Russian oil-to-metals tycoon Viktor Vekselberg.

 Gulf Keystone has said it has had as many as 18 merger and acquisition approaches in the past but most buyers were spooked by heavy debt levels.